Dr Andreas Kornelakis

 |download vCarddownload vCard to your mobile|

-He holds a PhD in European Political Economy (London School of Economics), an MSc in International Employment Relations & HR Management, with Distinction (London School of Economics, ER & HRM Group) and a BSc Social Policy (Panteion University of Athens).
+Andreas holds a PhD in European Political Economy (London School of Economics, European Institute) and an MSc in International Employment Relations and HR Management with Distinction (London School of Economics, Management).